 International Genetically Engineered Machine – iGEMCopyright: Alina Egger

-In the end, all projects will be presented at a conference assessed by a jury of scientists.
-Assessment criteria include the team’s presentation, project poster, social engagement, and, if applicable, the results of a hardware project.
+In the end, all the projects will be presented at a conference, the Giant Jamboree in Boston, US, where they will be assessed by a jury of scientists.
+The assessment criteria include the team’s presentation, the project poster, and, if applicable, the results of a hardware project.
+In addition, teams can win special prizes such as best hardware project, best presentation, or best social commitment.

 The project is supported by the Hans Hermann Voss Foundation.